Accueil » Beneficial foods » Hojicha, the stress-relieving tea

 What is hojicha tea?

-Roasting produces a tea with a woody aroma and a roasted flavor.
+Roasting produces a tea with a woody flavor and a roasted taste.
 It is considered one of the most refined teas in the world.

-It has hints of hazelnut, caramel, vanilla, cocoa.
+It has notes of hazelnut, caramel, vanilla, and cocoa.

 This process also alters the chemical composition of the leaves.
-Thus, they lose a large amount of tannins and catechins which makes the tea less astringent.
+As a result, they lose a large amount of tannins and catechins, which makes the tea less astringent.

-This also yields a beverage low in theine/caffeine, perfect to enjoy in the evening.
+The result is a beverage low in theine/caffeine, perfect for enjoying in the evening.

-Hojicha tea is highly valued by the Japanese.
-It often accompanies sushi, fish dishes and cheese.
+Hojicha tea is highly prized by the Japanese.
+It often accompanies sushi, fish dishes, and cheese.
 In the traditional recipe for Ochazuke, a typical Japanese dish, brewed green tea is poured directly over rice.

 In addition to its taste qualities, it offers health benefits.
-Thanks to its relaxing action, it reduces stress and anxiety.
-It is also an antioxidant, relieves digestive disorders, and helps with weight loss.
-Finally, it is credited with potential anti-cancer properties.
+Thanks to its relaxing effect, it reduces stress and anxiety.
+It is also an antioxidant, soothes digestive issues, and helps with weight loss.
+Finally, it is recognized for its potential anti-cancer properties.

 Nutritional composition